evkx/evkx.github.io/content/models/ford/explorer/explorer_extended_range_rwd/_index.md

 ## Exterior

 The Ford Explorer Extended Range RWD, with dimensions of 4468 mm in length, 1871 mm in width, and 1639 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
-You can choose between 7 different paint colors when ordering this model.
+The Ford Explorer Extended Range RWD is available in a total of 7 paint colors, including both solid and metallic options.
 Additionally, you can choose between 3 wheels with sizes from 20 to 21 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).